 Conversely, steam cleaning – through its use of an organic process – can completely break down the buildup of dirt, whilst removing the threat of the dirt hardening as a result of the water used.
 Carpets that have been steam cleaned, therefore tend to remain fresh for longer, as opposed to dry cleaned surfaces.

 Jena’s Carpet Cleaning are the premier providers of carpet steam cleaning Melbourne wide, and can effectively deep cleanse your carpet, revitalising its fibres and ensuring it lasts for a long time to come.
-We also offer services for steam cleaning in Melbourne 24/7, for total convenience during those unforeseen emergencies, and you can contact us at anytime.
+We also offer services for steam cleaning 24/7, for total convenience during those unforeseen emergencies, and you can contact us at anytime.

 What do you prefer, steam cleaning or dry cleaning?
 Why not post a comment below and share your thoughts?